ros-workshop/manipulation/README.md

 This widget allows one to set individual joint values on the fly, and the commands are all turned into joint trajectories and sent to the controllers.
 Run `rqt_graph` after hitting the red power button (it will turn green if successful) to see how this widget operates in the ROS stack.
-Also, echo the commands Gazebo is recieving from this widget.
+Also, echo the commands Gazebo is receiving from this widget.

 ## Rviz